 When I first wrote this article, like most of us, I only had a surface understanding of jumping lines.
 I could see certain lines were jump purveyors--such as Rantzau and Furioso, but seldom understood fully why.
 But since that time I have found the roots of the jumping trait, and can now clearly see why certain bloodlines are powerful jumper lines--they are the lines that have concentrated the original potent carriers of the jump.

-In the warmblood jump sources, the most common potency is the result of critical mass in the root jumper transmitters Irish-bred Birdcatcher and the English mare Clemence.
+In the warmblood jump sources, the most common potency is the result of critical mass in the root jumper transmitters Irish-bred Birdcatcher and the English mare Clemence or her sire Newminister.
 Lesser, but still often seen in force is Canterbury Pilgrim, Sanda and Bay Ronald.
 And in Corde there is a overwhelming background potency in both Birdcatcher and Clemence, plus some strong lines of Bay Ronald--typical sources found in the great jumpers.
 Those are Corde's main jumping dominances that he transmits to his progeny reliably.

 But of course we know that Corde was not just a good jumper sire, he added something special--a beautiful arching of his back, a snapping up of his knees.
 And some of this extra polish came via his Trotter jump sources.